Though Bernie ended service January 1, 2019, Farsijana continues to serve as a mission co-worker.

-Bernie and Farsijana will be in the U.S. from late summer to December of 2018, and are available to visit congregations.
-Email them to extend an invitation to visit your congregation or organization.
+Farsijana periodically travels to the U.S. and is available to visit congregations.
+Email her to extend an invitation to visit your congregation or organization.

 About Bernie and Farsijana Adeney-Risakotta’s ministry

 Bernie Adeney-Risakotta came under appointment as a mission co-worker for the PC(USA) in 1991, and he has served continuously since then.
 Farsijana came under appointment in January of 2003.

 Bernie was founding director of the Indonesian Consortium for Religious Studies (ICRS) at Gadjah Mada University (UGM) in Yogyakarta.
 Farsijana is the founder of the House of Authentic Sense (HAS) and works with the Center for Development and Social Transformation in the Faculty of Business at Duta Wacana Christian University in Yogyakarta.
 Both Bernie and Farsijana spend a lot of time working together with Christians and Muslims to build a just society.

 In 1997, Bernie married Farsijana and moved to Yogyakarta to serve as assistant director of the Graduate Program in Theology at Duta Wacana Christian University.
 In 2003, he started teaching graduate courses at the State Islamic University and at Gadjah Mada University, the oldest and largest national university in Indonesia.
 Most of Gadjah Mada University’s 56,000 students are Muslim.
 This experience led to the founding of ICRS, which quickly became an internationally acclaimed, interreligious program and is the only known cooperation of its kind between secular, Muslim and Christian universities.